sanger-pathogens/gps-pipeline-sanger/README.md

 > - If this is the first run and initialisation was not performed, an Internet connection is required

 > [!NOTE]
 > By default, Singularity is used as the container engine and all the processes are executed by LSF.
+- You can run the pipeline without options.
 It will attempt to get the raw reads from the default location (i.e. `input` directory inside the `gps-pipeline` local directory)
     ```
     ./run_pipeline
     ```